dropwizard/dropwizard/docs/source/manual/hibernate.rst

 -------------------

 Dropwizard comes with ``AbstractDAO``, a minimal template for entity-specific DAO classes.
-It contains type-safe wrappers for most of ``SessionFactory``'s common operations:
+It contains type-safe wrappers for ``SessionFactory``'s common operations:

 .. code-block:: java